MlPeter/chat_app/README.md

 # Chat
-It's an example project for Android Studio using Kotlin to demonstrate Espresso tests.
-It also includes typical unit tests using JUnit4.
+This is demo app for demonstrating different frameworks and techniques for automated testing.
+It contains test automation framework with Espresso library while using scalable architecture POM to retrieve text actions.
+Also, for increasing efficiency of test exicusion I used  Espresso Idling Resources to Deal with asynchronous operations.
 All codes are written in Kotlin

 # Espresso test
 To run an Espresso test, use the Project  window on the left side of the Android Studio IDE: